Sirena (TV series): Synopsis

 Loyalty and the passion, face in a circle of misfortunes without fin a young one to majer in Sirena.
 In this tragic history, the happiness and the single success can be achieved through the total treason.
 Desires and the instincts untie when the beautiful and rebellious Sirena Baltazar knows Adonis Diniz; whose wealth, power and enchantment, will mark the destiny of Sirena.
-Afraid of the dark intentions of Adonis, Sirena's house with Jasуn Mendoza, a famous tenista.
-Being disabled because of a mysterious accident, during the ceremony of his wedding, Jasуn it blames deeply to Adonis and Sirena.
+Afraid of the dark intentions of Adonis, Sirena's house with Jasyn Mendoza, a famous tenista.
+Jasyn was disabled by a mysterious accident during his wedding ceremony, and deeply blames Adonis and Sirena.
 While Sirena faces the decision to be faithful to its marriage or the instincts of its heart, Adonis fights to conquer the love of her.
 Maintaining one it doubles secret life, Adonis tries to be playboy without scruples, at the same time that is hidden after the masked hero: "the Lynx", dedicating its life to the noblest aims, to clean to the name of its father and his fortune... and to make sure the love Sirena.
 The price that it will have to pay, could cost the life to him.
 Sirena develops in the middle of the condition, the emotion and it intrigues it, in an intense drama, where the passions and the secrets are as deep as the sea.